rmill24/AWD-HarmoniqEvents/documents/page-plans.md

 #### Sign Up Form Section
 This section contains an inviting phrase and the sign up form that the call-to-action button from the hero section will lead to.

+---

 #### Footer Section
-This section contains links to About Us, Services, and Contacts.
+This section contains links to About Us, Services, and Social Links.

+---

 ## Styling
 Animations & Effects